VictorPierozak/GPU_Matrix_Operations/ReadMe.md

-This repo contains matrix operations performed using GPU.
+This repo contains matrix operations performed using GPU and my CUDA programming learing process